mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

   0 = NONE : Unused
   1 = RANDOM : Helicopter will find a new random destination depending on flyDistance 2 = PATROL : Helicopter patrols around a given area.
   3 = SEARCH : Helicopter flies and searches for players.
 Once player is found, mission completes and Hunters are sent to kill players.
+SDRC_EHeliEnemySearchType enemyType : Which targets are considered enemies 0 = NONE : Ignore all targets
+  1 = ANY : Any target seen is considered as an enemy.
+  2 = PLAYER : Only players are considered targets
+  3 = ANY_CHAR : Any character (player and AI) is considered as an enemy.
 ```

 ## Supported helicopters